Tuareg people: Education

 When raising their nomadic children, the Tuareg placed great importance on ensuring that they were able to establish many connections with the outside world and get to know as large a social network as possible.
-In 1998, seven-year-old Tuareg children were tested on this knowledge and it was astonishing how they were able to list the ancestors and relatives of a Targi unknown to them, regardless of his original origin or geographical distance..
+In 1998, seven-year-old Tuareg children were tested on this knowledge and it was astonishing how they were able to list the ancestors and relatives of a Targi unknown to them, regardless of his origin or geographical distance.
 Other forms of knowledge in the socio-cultural sphere were also encouraged, e.g., the mastery of other languages, even including language stays with allies or customers.
 (This applied to boys, as men were responsible for relations with the outside world.)
 The promotion of memory was also evident when a Targi remembered a single encounter ten years ago on a desert track that lasted only a few minutes, in a specific place and context that was described in detail.

 The pursuit of knowledge in many forms, but with the awareness that it should promote mobility, communication, and adaptability, has been noted by many observers.
 For example, a young Targia from a religious background said that she had received a dual education, in a medersa, a Muslim school in Arabic, and in a French school, in the 1990s.
 Her father justified this by saying that knowledge was different from religion.
 For him, knowledge could be found in every culture and had to be sought everywhere.